Sanders, Hubbard lead No. 6 Oklahoma St. past Iowa St. 24-21

 THE TAKEAWAY

-Iowa State: The Cyclones entered the game wanting to go beyond the team that pulls an occasional upset and become a league leader that others chase.
+Iowa State: The Cyclones entered the game wanting to jump from a team that pulls an occasional upset to league leader that others chase.
 The passing game struggled, and outside of two long runs by Hall, so did the running game.

 Oklahoma State: The Cowboys learned that they can lean on their defense against a quality Big 12 opponent.
 Purdy passed for just 162 yards.
-The Cowboys were ranked second nationally in scoring defense and No. 6 in total defense.
+The Cowboys were ranked second nationally in scoring defense and No. 6 in total defense, and they lived up to it against a Top 25 team.

 UP NEXT